openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/2_lexical.rst

 .. meta:
     frontend_status: Done

-The language has lexical input elements of the following types:
+The language has the following types of lexical input elements:

 -  :ref:`White Spaces`,
 -  :ref:`Line Separators`,